-Panel 0120D of the Federal Emergency Management Agency ("FEMA") Flood Insurance Rate Map ("FIRM") Series, dated June 16, 2006, indicates that the subject property is in Flood Zones X (areas determined to be outside of the 500-year floodplain) and Flood Zone A (areas determined to be subject to flooding by the 1% annual chance flood [100-year flood], with no Base Flood Elevation [BFE] determined.)
-Map 4 indicates the areas of special flood hazard.
+Panels 12001C0120D of the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map (FIRM) Series, dated June 16, 2006, indicates that the subject property contains areas with Flood Zone "X" designations (areas determined to be outside of the 500-year floodplain).

+Evaluation: Since the subject property is located in Flood Zone X (areas determined to be outside of the 500-year floodplain), there are no issues related to flood potential.